Thursday Sept 14th 2023 from 4-5pm ET

-The research focus for this program is Novel Genetic Elements Regulating Behavior of Medaka and Zebrafish.
+The topic of investigation this year will be Novel Genetic Elements Regulating Behavior of Medaka and Zebrafish

 This grant-funded international research program allows students to engage in scientific collaborations at top biology institutes in Japan.

 Funded by the National Science Foundation (NSF Project #1952513), this summer program (including nine weeks in Japan) will provide students with invaluable research and intercultural experiences while working with an international team of biologists on CRISPR-Cas9 techniques generating transgenic fish to study genetic elements regulating behavior.

 The program is open to Montclair State and non-Montclair State students who are advanced undergraduate and graduate students who are interested in state-of-the-art gene editing molecular biology techniques.
 See Eligibility section for details.
 The program consists of nine weeks of full-time research in a Japanese laboratory, mentored by faculty member from the Japanese institutions.

 After an online orientation during the spring semester, the six students will spend one week in Nagoya for on-site orientation and then eight weeks at one of the following sites:

 Students at all three sites will work on related projects.

 As part of a National Science Foundation funded program, accepted students are provided with:

 The application period for the Summer 2024 program will be from September 1, 2023 to November 9, 2023.
 For Summer 2024 the program will run from January to late July (report will be due after return to U.S.) with the program running in Japan from May 13th through July 12th.